chaddm/schemafy/README.md

 *Why Schemafy?*
 --

 Schemafy was built to solve a problem: we wanted to be able to save document data, but not worry about trying to keep the structure up-to-date.
 Normally, schemas are used to enforced structure in a database.
-When a schema is

-changed, the database restructures everything, which takes time and risks data corruption.
+When a schema is changed, the database restructures everything, which takes time and risks data corruption.
 We figured: If we never read the data again, why bother updating it?
 Schemafy let us to load data and on-the-fly have it conform to a schema.

 *What can you do?*
 --

 - Define schemas with the JSON Schema standard with syntatic constraints, like type, range, and default value.
 - Create blank POJOs from a schema, where required properties are created automatically with default values.
-- Create POjOs from JSON data, where undefined properties are dropped and non-conforming data is coerced.
+- Create POJOs from JSON data, where undefined properties are dropped and non-conforming data is coerced.

 ----------